open-edge-insights/video-native-visualizer/README.md

 }

 ```

 where in `gva_meta` is a list of dicts.

-**NOTE**: Any data with in the list, tuple or dict of meta data should be of primitive data type (int, float, string, bool).
+>**NOTE:** Any data with in the list, tuple or dict of meta data should be of primitive data type (int, float, string, bool).
 Refer the examples given above.